robert-waggott/Parr-30-Implementation/readme.md

 The Parr 30 is an algorithm, created by the [Nuffield Trust](http://www.nuffieldtrust.org.uk/), to predict hospital readmission:

-> Following the Government’s announcement in 2010 that hospitals in England would not be reimbursed for some emergency hospital readmissions occurring
+> Following the [UK's] Government’s announcement in 2010 that hospitals in England would not be reimbursed for some emergency hospital readmissions occurring
 > within 30 days of discharge, the interest in finding ways of preventing these became greater than ever.
 The Nuffield Trust developed an algorithm for
 > predicting which patients are most at risk of short term readmission, designed to be used by acute hospitals.